-- 1. Place the "in process" response in the response word and begin processing the command ... - 2.
+- I. Place the "in process" response in the response word and begin processing the command ... - 2.
 Update the response word to indicate step successful and next value is needed when ready to execute next step (value = 2045) - 3.
-Increment the sequence bits in the status word.
+Increment the sequence bits in the Primary Device Status word.